ribeiro-jenny/FinalProjectVS/README.md

 2. Tools -> Python -> Python Environments

-    2.1 This will open up a side window now click "Add Environments"
+    2.1 This will open up a side window.
+Now click "Add Environments"

     2.2 This will open a pop-up.
 Go to Python installation and install 2.7

-3. If this doesn't work follow microsofts instruction guide :  https://docs.microsoft.com/en-us/visualstudio/python/installing-python-support-in-visual-studio?view=vs-2019
+3. If this doesn't work, follow Microsoft's instruction guide :  https://docs.microsoft.com/en-us/visualstudio/python/installing-python-support-in-visual-studio?view=vs-2019

 4. There is a Python env attached in the Project Code.
 Make sure it is activated.

     4.1.
-This should automatically activate but if not for to Tools -> Python -> Python Environment -> Add Environment and add the Existing Environment
+This should automatically activate, but if not, go to Tools -> Python -> Python Environment -> Add Environment and add the Existing Environment

-5. Choose wanted start up item:
+5. Choose desired start up item:

 |    start up item				                | corresponding command                                                                             |
 |-----------------------------------------------|---------------------------------------------------------------------------------------------------|